Event

 The Consulate’s office is located at the American Swedish Institute at 2600 Park Avenue in Minneapolis.
 Services provided in Minneapolis include passport delivery, provisional passports for emergency travel, applications for coordination numbers or to retain Swedish citizenship, life certificates, facilitation for Swedish voters and more.

 Consular services are provided by appointment only.
-The fastest way to contact the Consulate is by email at [email protected].
+The fastest way to contact the Consulate is by email at minneapolis@consulateofsweden.org.
 You also may reach the Consulate by phone at (612) 870-3377.

 To book an appointment in Washington, click here or call (202) 467-2600.
 To book an appointment in New York, click here or call (212) 583-2560.
-To apply for a passport, you must already have a personal number (personnummer) or coordination number (samordningsnummer).
+To book an appointment in San Francisco, click here or call (415) 269-0800.

 In the event of an emergency or a lost passport, the Consulate in Minneapolis can immediately issue a provisional (or emergency) passport to a Swedish citizen, which can be used for a single trip to Sweden.

 You must make an appointment to apply in person at the Consulate.
-The fee is $166 in cash or check; the consulate cannot accept credit cards.
+The fee is $171 in cash or check; the consulate cannot accept credit cards.
 The best way to reach the Consulate is via email.

 To obtain a provisional passport, you must have purchased tickets for travel and be able to show your itinerary, as this information will be included on the passport itself.

-As of 1 January 2023, the following is needed to obtain a provisional passport:
+The following is needed to obtain a provisional passport:

 Learn more about applying for a provisional passport (in Swedish and English).

-Provisional passports may only be issued one way to Sweden, from the U.S. You may have a layover in another country if flying, or taking a train.
+Provisional passports may only be issued one way to Sweden, from the U.S. You may have a layover in another country if flying or taking a train.

 In order to receive the benefits of Swedish citizenship, children born outside of Sweden must be added to the population register.
 This application is free and can be filed in person by making an appointment at the Consulate in Minneapolis.